Abdul Rashid Khan: Career

 Abdul Rashid Khan's traditional compositions have been recorded by the BBC and Iraq Radio.
 Organizations like Uttar Pradesh Sangeet Natak Akademi, Lucknow and ITC Sangeet Research Academy, Kolkata have recorded and preserved many of his compositions.
 For several decades, he was a regular performer on Akashvani and Doordarshan Lucknow.
 Khan participated in many national and regional conferences like Sadarang Conference, Godrej Conference, Lucknow Mahotsav, Dover Lance Conference, ITC Sangeet Sammelan, Prayag Sangeet Samiti Sangeet Sammelan all over India.
 He has been felicitated by critics, fellow artists and many reputed recognized institutions like Uttar Pradesh Sangeet Natak Academy (1981), Banaras Hindu University (1993), Eastern Zone cultural center and Press Club Kolkata.

 Abdul Rashid Khan composed over 2000 compositions over his lifetime and was also a prolific writer and poet under the pseudonym "Rasan Piya".
 Many compositions (bandish) that he sang were his own creations.
 He trained numerous students in his lifetime and became regarded as a "guru" at the ITC Sangeet Research Academy, Kolkata.

 Death

 Abdul Rashid Khan died on 18 February 2016 at the age of 107.
-Besides being an excellent musician, he was a devout and practicing Muslim and used to say his prayers and read the Quran every morning.